Howard Taylor, artist, 1988 and 1995 - Picture Story

 Howard Taylor's influence

 Seeing Howard Taylor’s work prior to my own exploration of the karri forest influenced me to seek the subtle light of this region in preference to the blatant light of summer.
 However, I have never tried to abstract details of the forest, which would have been too obvious an influence.
-In the end my own forest work became photographic documentation of the destruction and defence of the few tattered remnants of forest.
+In the end my own forest work became photographic documentation of the destruction and defence of the few tattered remnants of the former forest.

 The Taylor family and logging